 N.T.
-Wright --

-First, a note about translation and exegesis.
-I notice that on one of your leaflets you adopt what is actually a mistranslation of this verse: neither Jew nor Greek, neither slave nor free, neither male nor female.
+Wright was invited to speak at a "Women's Role" symposium.
+They were advertising the event with brochures and leaflets.
+He commented: I notice that on one of your leaflets you adopt what is actually a mistranslation of this verse: neither Jew nor Greek, neither slave nor free, neither male nor female.
 That is precisely what Paul does not say; and as it's what we expect he's going to say, we should note quite carefully what he has said instead, since he presumably means to make a point by doing so, a point which is missed when the translation is flattened out as in that version.
-What he says is that there is neither Jew nor Greek, neither slave nor free, no 'male and female'.
+What he says is that there is neither Jew nor Greek, neither slave nor free, no male and female'.
 I think the reason he says 'no male and female' rather than 'neither male nor female' is that he is actually quoting Genesis 1, and that we should understand the phrase 'male and female' in scare-quotes.

-Added by MCM, from The Pulpit Commentary:
+The Pulpit Commentary:

-The change of form, "male and female," from "no Jew nor Gentile," "no bondman nor freeman," was perhaps suggested by the passage in Genesis 1:27 (ἄρσεν καὶ θῆλυ), "male and female created he them," which is quoted in Matthew 19:4; Mark 10:6.
-If so, the clause may be regarded (as Bishop Lightfoot says) as forming a climax: "even the primeval distinction of male and female."
+The change of form, "male and female," from "no Jew nor Gentile," "no bondman nor freeman," was perhaps suggested by the passage in Genesis 1:27 (ἄρσεν καὶ θῆλυ), "male and female created he them."
+If so, the clause may be regarded as forming a climax: "even the primeval distinction of male and female" is done away in Christ.
 But perhaps the change is simply made for the sake of variety...

-Added by MCM: Some versions get it right →
+Some versions get it right → NIV, ASV, ESV, NLT